-Soon, Lihua’s husband king, also Dugu and Yang Jian’s son-in-law, died out of a sudden, and left for the country a 6 year old new king.
+Soon, this king, Dugu and Yang Jian’s son-in-law died suddenly and left the country to a 6-year-old new king.

-Yang Jian then was the Emperor Wen of Sui, Dugu became the Queen Dugu.
+After he was enthroned as the Emperor Wen of Sui, Dugu became Queen Dugu.

 Genuine Love of Queen Dugu and Emperor Wen of Sui

-Dugu was considered as the real soul mate of her emperor husband Yang Jian.
+Dugu was considered the real soul mate of Yang Jian.

 Unless her husband was needed at work, they always spent their time together.
-She would see her husband off to work, welcome him at their own house, assist him will difficult political problems, so on and so forth.
+She would see her husband off to work, welcome him at their own house, assist him with complex political problems, and so on.

-Their closeness and love were clearly documented in the history of China.
+Their closeness and love were noted in historical documentation.

-Like a normal civilian couple, they also lived a frugal life.
-Dugu barely asked for fancy clothes or jewelry, so did her husband.
+Like ordinary civilian couples, they also lived a frugal life.
+Dugu barely asked for fancy clothes or jewelry, and neither did her husband.

 Yang Jian had promised Dugu to only have children with her.
-As expected, they did follow this vow, and raised 5 boys and 5 girls together.
+As expected, they did follow this vow and raised five boys and five girls together.

-Her emperor husband trusted her completely, because she was always decent and appropriate when it comes to politics.
-When her brothers committed crimes, she refused to indulge her clan and pardon them; instead, she asked her husband to execute them in justice.
-She also saved many innocent people from her husband’s outrageous and suspicious decisions in his late years.
+When her brothers committed crimes, she refused to indulge her clan and pardon them; instead, she asked her husband to execute them juristically.
+She also saved many innocent people from her husband’s outrageous and suspicious decisions in his later years.

-Queen Dugu barely abused her power, or crossed the line.
+Queen Dugu barely abused her power nor crossed the line.

-Dugu also disliked her first son, also the crown prince, when she saw he didn’t love his wife, while so obsessed with his beautiful concubines.
+Dugu also disliked her first son, the crown prince, when she saw he didn’t love his wife but was obsessed with his beautiful concubines.

 Changing of The Crown Prince

-Soon, the wife of the crown prince died at a very young age, and Queen Dugu suspected that her son and his favorite concubine had something to do with this.
+Soon, the crown prince's wife died at a very young age, and Queen Dugu suspected he and his favorite concubine had something to do with this.

-Meanwhile, her second son Yang Guang was quite talented, polite, and made exceptional contributions in defeating and governing southern kingdoms for the Empire Sui.
+Meanwhile, her second son Yang Guang was exceptionally talented and polite and made exceptional contributions to defeating and governing southern kingdoms for the Empire Sui.

-Also, Yang Guang only loved his wife, didn't take any concubines, and lived a very frugal life.
+What's more, Yang Guang only loved his wife, didn't keep any concubines, and lived a very frugal life.

-As smart as she was, Queen Dugu probably didn't expect that her favorite son Yang Guang, in the end, buried the prosperous Sui Dynasty that her husband and she built together.
+As brilliant as she was, Queen Dugu probably didn't expect that her favorite son Yang Guang, in the end, buried the prosperous Sui Empire that she and her husband built together.

 An Unfaithful Affair of the Emperor

-When they were old, Yang Jian saw a beautiful young woman in the royal palace, who was also the granddaughter of one of his biggest enemies.
+When they were older, Yang Jian saw a beautiful young woman in the royal palace who was also the granddaughter of one of his biggest enemies.
 Then he slept with this gorgeous descendant of his former rival.

-In ancient Chinese culture, men could have as many concubines as they could afford, the emperors were even encouraged to have more.
+In ancient Chinese culture, men could have as many concubines as they could afford, and the emperors were encouraged to have even more.

-Hence, her jealousy behavior had been criticized frequently.
+Hence, her jealous behavior has been criticized frequently.

-Her husband was upset in the beginning, and run out of the royal palace; but soon, he came back and forgave Dugu for having taken away the innocent girl’s life.
+Her husband was upset initially and ran out of the royal palace.
+But soon, he returned and forgave Dugu for having taken away the innocent girl’s life.

-Departure of Queen Dugu and Grand Memorial Ceremonies
+The Departure of Queen Dugu and Her Grand Memorial Ceremonies

-A few years after this affair, Queen Dugu departed; her posthumous title was honored as Queen Wen Xian.
+A few years after this affair, Queen Dugu departed; her posthumous title was honored as Empress Wenxian, meaning intelligent and virtuous.

-Emperor Yang Jian, who was quite frugal and barely wear fancy clothes in his entire life, this time, held a series of grand memorial activities, and built a huge and luxurious memorial palace for her (over 600,000 square meters).
+Emperor Yang Jian, who had been quite frugal and barely wore fancy clothes in his entire life, this time, held a series of grand memorial activities and built a vast and luxurious memorial palace for her (over 600,000 square meters).

-About one year after Dugu's death, her husband passed away as well, and was buried with her together.
+About one year after Dugu's death, her husband also passed away and was buried with her.

-Besides the influential Sui Dynasty that they built together, and a series of political achievements, beautiful and sincere love story of this splendid couple have been eulogized for more than a thousand years.
+Besides the influential Sui Dynasty they built together, and a series of political achievements, this splendid couple's beautiful and sincere love stories have been eulogized for over a thousand years.

 Mausoleum of Queen Dugu and Emperor Wen of Sui in Shaanxi Province — Tai Ling